bkirman/bkirman.github.io/src/pages/publications.md

 permalink: /publications/
 ---

 I've been very fortunate to work with many brilliant scholars and designers, and have published a wide variety of things related to gameful/playful/critical/radical/weird design and analysis.
 I don't find the categories meaningful, so the list includes journal and conference papers, book chapters, workshop papers, magazine articles and other stuff.
-Everything below has been peer-reviewed and accepted into the respective venue.
+Everything below has been peer-reviewed and published in the respective venue.
-Some of the files are available freely via the links, others are embargoed or held hostage by publishers.
-Email me for a copy of the author's version of any of them for free.
+Most of the files are available freely via the links, a few are embargoed or held hostage by publishers.
 If you have any questions, requests, or ideas for collaborations, [let me know](mailto:ben@kirman.org).

+### 2022

+* Ben Kirman, Oliver Bates, Carolynne Lord, and Hayley Alter (2022 - In Press) [Thinking Outside the Bag: Worker-led Speculation and the Future of Gig Economy Delivery Platforms](/papers/Kirman2022OutsideTheBag.pdf).
+To appear in proceedings of 2022 Design Research Society Conference (DRS 2022).
+Bilbao, Basque Country.

 ### 2021